Wherever you are in the world, you can celebrate the 2020 June solstice by watching the sun rise at Stonehenge.

 In the Northern Hemisphere at this time of year, the sun is shining on us most directly at midday.
 Except at high northerly latitudes, above the Arctic Circle – where daylight is continuous for many months – the day on which the summer solstice occurs is the day of the year with the longest period of daylight.
 Meanwhile, it is the shortest day for Earth’s Southern Hemisphere.

 Stonehenge is tied to the winter solstice, too.
-At Stonehenge in England on the day of the northern winter solstice (always around December 20), people watch as the sun sets in the midst of three great stones – known as the Trilithon – consisting of two large vertical stones supporting a third, horizontal stone across the top.
+At Stonehenge on the day of the northern winter solstice (always around December 20), people watch as the sun sets in the midst of three great stones – known as the Trilithon – consisting of two large vertical stones supporting a third, horizontal stone across the top.

 In the case of Stonehenge, this great Trilithon faces outwards from the center of the monument, with its smooth flat face turned toward the midwinter sun.
-In fact, the primary axes of Stonehenge seems to have been carefully aligned on a sight-line pointing to the winter solstice sunset.
+In fact, the primary axis of Stonehenge seems to have been carefully aligned on a sight-line pointing to the winter solstice sunset.

 When Stonehenge was first opened to the public it was possible to walk among the stones – even climb on them.